Buraq: Journey to the Seventh Heaven

-After reaching Jerusalem he alighted from the Buraq, prayed on the site of the Temple, and then mounted it again as the creature ascended to the seven heavens where he met Adam, Jesus and his cousin Joseph, Enoch, Aaron, Moses and Abraham one by one until he reached the throne of God.
-God communicated with him giving him words and instructions, most importantly the commandment to Muslims to offer prayers, initially fifty times a day.
-At the urging of Moses, Muhammad returned to God several times before eventually reducing the number to five.
+After reaching Jerusalem, Muhammad descended from the Buraq and prayed on the site of the Temple.
+He mounted the Buraq again as the creature ascended to the seven heavens, where he successively met Adam, Jesus and his cousin John, Enoch, Aaron, Moses, and Abraham one by one until he reached the throne of God.
+God communicated with him, giving him words and instructions, and most importantly the commandment to Muslims to offer prayers, initially fifty times a day.
+At the urging of Moses, Muhammad returned to God several times before eventually reducing the number of prayer-sessions to five.

 Abraham

 According to Ibn Ishaq, the Buraq transported Abraham when he visited Hagar and Ishmael.
 Tradition states that Abraham lived with Sarah in Canaan but the Buraq would transport him in the morning to Mecca to see his family there and take him back in the evening.

 Hadith

-Although the Hadith do not explicitly refer to the Buraq as having a human face, Near East and Persian art almost always portrays it so - a portrayal that found its way into Indian, Deccan and Persian Islamic art.
+Although the Hadith do not explicitly refer to the Buraq as having a human face, Near East and Persian art almost always portrays it so - a portrayal that found its way into Indian, Deccan art.
 This may have originated from an interpretation of the creature being described with a "beautiful face" as the face being human instead of bestial.

 An excerpt from a translation of Sahih al-Bukhari describes Buraq:

 Another excerpt describes the Buraq in greater detail:

 In the earlier descriptions there is no agreement as to the sex of the Buraq.
 It is typically male, yet Ibn Sa'd has Gabriel address the creature as a female, and it was often rendered by painters and sculptors with a woman's head.
 The idea that "al-Buraq" is simply a divine mare is also noted in the book The Dome of the Rock, in the chapter "The Open Court", and in the title-page vignette of Georg Ebers's Palestine in Picture and Word.